codeindulgence/git-lock-branch/README.md

 And sometimes you forget that and make commits to your local branches that have protected remotes.

-Using `git protect-branch` you can avoid this!
+Using `git lock-branch` you can avoid this!

 Installation
 ------------

-Put `git-protect-branch` somewhere on your PATH.
+Put `git-lock-branch` somewhere on your PATH.
 Git is smart enough to figure out the rest.